-DEPT. 227 - KNITTING & CROCHETING Senior
+DEPT. 227 - KNITTING & CROCHETING

-All exhibits must be checked in between 8:30 a.m. - 10:30 a.m. on the Wednesday morning of the Fair.
-Judging will begin at noon.
+a.m. - 1:00 p.m. on the Tuesday morning of the Fair.
+Judging will begin at 1:30 p.m.
 Articles are judged on: perfection of stitches, evenness, joining and blocking.

 Each exhibitor is allowed only one entry in each entry number.